-The individual business forms are presented in detail on following pages, however, as a rule, the companies, partnerships and branches need to be registered in the business register kept by the National Court Register and several other Polish institutions in order to enjoy full legal capacity (companies) and the status of entrepreneurs in Poland.
+The most popular business forms for foreign investors in Poland are presented in detail on following pages, however, as a rule, the companies, partnerships and branches need to be registered in the business register kept by the National Court Register and several other Polish institutions in order to enjoy full legal capacity (companies) and the status of entrepreneurs in Poland.
 Equally, they all need to comply with the provisions of both Polish and European law and perform the duties provided for by these laws.

 As to the matter of running the business in Poland through a representative office, because of statutory provisions, the scope of activity of such offices is limited to representative and marketing functions only.
 A wider scope of operation is simply not allowed in this form.

 On the plus side, a representative office may employ both Polish and foreign nationals.
 The representative office must be registered with the register of representative offices which is held by the Ministry of Development.